Where to find Andoriña

 How to get in Samaipata

-From Sta Cruz city, it´s the easiest way to take a taxi to the Samaipata taxi stop, Avenida Omar Chávez Ortiz / esquina Soliz de Olguin, tel.
-333 5067.
-A taxi fills up with four persons, which pay 25 Bs each.
-When having 2-4 persons together, you can call 333-5067, to be picked up from your ho(s)tel.
-The drive takes about 2 ½ hours and the route is very scenic and most beautiful in the early morning or after 14.00 in the afternoon.
+From Sta Cruz city, it's the easiest way to take a taxi to one of the two Samaipata taxis, Avenida Omar Chávez Ortiz / esquina Soliz de Olguin, tel.
+333 5067, OR Samaipata 'El Fuerte', (tel.
+359 8958), Calla Aruma, Avenida Grigota, just after the 'segundo anillo' on right hand side.
+A taxi fills up with 4-6 persons (depends if it's a small taxi or a van), which pay 30 Bs each.
+When having 4-5 persons together (or when you want just an expreso and pay the 120-150 Bs), you can call them, to be picked up from your ho(s)tel.
+The drive takes about 2 ½ hours and the route is very scenic and most beautiful in the early morning or after 14.00 in the afternoon It's recommended to be at the taxi stop before 18.00

 About 50 metres after the taxi stop in Santa Cruz, at the same side of the street, leaves a microbus at 17.00 (15 Bs, be there at 16.45).
 Microbuses (15 Bs) leave from Plaza Oruro / Avenida Grigota, at 16.15, be there before 16.00.